 Convention over configuration

-Django is quicker to install.
-It can take just a few seconds and requires a created virtual end then running a pip install command.
+Django is quicker to install and can take just a few seconds.
+It requires a created virtual end then running a pip install command.
 Rails takes a little longer to install.
 First, you have to install bundle and gem, and then run the gem install rails command.

 For Django, there are plenty of third-party libraries and lots of platforms available for free to help you learn about them.
-We would recommend Django Packages.
-It is really hard to find a better one if you are looking for Django Apps.
+We recommend Django Packages.
+It is tough to find a better one if you are looking for Django Apps.
 Unfortunately, Rails is not supported by such a hidden treasure.

 The learning curve is steep for Rails.
-Because you have to pick up a lot of independent concepts, it's highly recommended that you use a seasoned programmer.
-Meanwhile, you can learn Django a bit faster, due to the better readability of the code, so it is a good choice for beginners.
+Because you have to pick up a lot of independent concepts, using a seasoned programmer is highly recommended.
+Meanwhile, you can learn Django a bit faster due to the code’s better readability, so it is a good choice for beginners.

 Community and support

 The Ruby community is highly developed.
-Programmers from all over the world support each other on various blogs and youtube channels.
-Of course, the Django fan teams are also vast.
+Programmers from all over the world support each other on various blogs and Youtube channels.
+Of course, Django also has a vast team of fans.
 But it is believed that the ROR community of programmers is more advanced.
 At the same time, many note the extremely detailed Django documentation.
-This is no doubt a factor as to why the Django community is less developed.
-Python's papers are very understandable, allowing even a novice to quickly understand the syntax.
+It is no doubt a factor as to why the Django community is less developed.
+Python's papers are very understandable, allowing even a novice to understand the syntax quickly.

 Notable open-source projects

-Bloodhound - Bloodhound is another web-crawler, whose purpose is tracking and indexing price movements on retail stores on a daily basis.
+Bloodhound.
+Bloodhound is another web-crawler whose purpose is tracking and indexing price movements on retail stores daily.

 Ruby on Rails:

 Refinery CMS.
-Refinery CMS is a content management system that offers classy out-of-the-box solutions.
+Refinery CMS is a content management system that offers elegant out-of-the-box solutions.
 It is available for free and supported by a large community.

 Fat-Free CRM.
 Fat-Free CRM is a customer relationship management platform that provides automated sales processes.
 It handles managing contacts, lead tracking, customer databases, and quotes.

-Python Django vs Ruby on Rails: When Should You Use It?
+Django vs. Ruby on Rails: When Should You Use It?

 You can go with Django if your team prefers the Django philosophy, works with Python, and believes that documentation is your best friend.
 It is also the right decision if you have to work with Python libraries, like machine learning apps, etc.